An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of the Wigner-Deutsch collaboration based on the principle of typicality

-where the second and last equalities follow from \eqref{eq:EUD-MF-S} and \eqref{eq:EDTE-MF0=00_MF1=11}, respectively.
-On the other hand, it is easy to check that, according to Definition~\ref{def:unchanged-apparatus}, the final states of the observer $\mathcal{F}$ is not unchanged after the measurement by the observer $\mathcal{W}+\mathcal{D}$, where ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
+where the second equality follows from \eqref{eq:EUD-MF-S}, and the last equality follows from \eqref{eq:EDTE-MF0=00_MF1=11} and \eqref{eq:EDTE-k+=f1s2k0+k1}.
+On the other hand, it is easy to check that, according to Definition~\ref{def:unchanged-apparatus}, the final states of the observer $\mathcal{F}$ are not unchanged after the measurement by the observer $\mathcal{W}+\mathcal{D}$, where ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
 Thus, it follows from the naive Postulate~\ref{Recursive Use} that, in our world $\omega$, for each $n\in\N^+$ the state of the $n$th composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}+\mathcal{D}$ immediately after the measurement $\mathcal{M}^\mathcal{F}$ is given by

 up to the normalization factor, where $P\left(\right)$ equals the identity operator acting on the whole state space $\mathcal{H}_\mathcal{S}\otimes\mathcal{H}_\mathcal{F}\otimes\mathcal{H}_\mathcal{W}\otimes\mathcal{H}_\mathcal{D}$ of the composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}+\mathcal{D}$.
 Hence, it follows from \eqref{eq:WDc-Rem1-Proj-virtual-state-Total-F} and \eqref{eq:WDc-Rem1-virtual-state-Total-F} that, in our world $\omega$, for every $n\in\N^+$ the state of the composite system $\mathcal{S}+\mathcal{F}$ immediately after the measurement $\mathcal{M}^\mathcal{F}$ is given by